mushfikurr/edu-social-media/README.md

+# Lore
-## Education-oriented social networking platform
+## A social networking site made with education in mind.
-Made in Flask, for A-Level Computer Science coursework.
+Made in Flask for the programming project in the CS A-Level.